Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 But you might not notice it if you don't know what sets it apart from the other rocks on the beach.

-This rock is of a different material than the other rocks on the beach, of granite, which cannot be found in Iceland, and it must have drifted all the way from Greenland to Iceland on an iceberg.
+This rock is of a different material than the other rocks on the beach; granite, which cannot be found in Iceland, and it must have drifted all the way from Greenland to Iceland on an iceberg.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaBy Torfasteinn rock

-There are a couple of such granite rocks in Iceland, and I know that one of them is in the Strandir area in the Westfjords of Iceland.
+There are a couple of such granite rocks in Iceland, and I know one is in the Strandir area of the Westfjords of Iceland.

 This rock is called Torfasteinn - the Rock of Torfi.

 Legend has it that two farmhands at a nearby farm were in love with the same girl.
-Out of jealousy, after they had both competed for the girl's love, one of the farmhands murdered the other one called Torfi.
+Out of jealousy, after they had both competed for the girl's love, one of the farmhands murdered the other, Torfi.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaA boat wreck on the beach